MaslowCommunityGarden/Maslow-kits-for-sale-soon./README.md

 Visit [EastBaySource.com](https://www.eastbaysource.com/collections/all) to purchase.

-This is the original and latest version of Bar Smith's Maslow kit, the system that is currently been used by thousands of makers worldwide, a well proven and functional design that also comes with the latest and **all new** shield that won't let you down (TLE5206 v1.4)
+This is the newest version of tha Maslow kit, the system that is currently been used by thousands of makers worldwide, a well proven and functional design which also includes the **all new** upgraded shield that won't let you down (TLE5206 v1.4)

 What **is** included:

 - **Complete Kit**
 - **Ring System**
-- **All New Plug and Play Shield TLE5206 v1.4** (originally designed by @blurfl and requested by the community to supersede the old v1.2)
+- **All New Plug and Play Shield TLE5206 v1.4** (designed to supersede the old v1.2)
 - **Y / X / Z Original Etonm Motors**
 - **Z-axis control**
 - **All needed software for free**